Music for Health

 Con Brio is developing international ' Communities of Practice' in the fields of music and special needs, health and wellbeing.
 Ruth is one of the musicians working in partnership with Con Brio, committed to increasing quality and range of music making for children and adults with complex needs: whether in special schools, hospitals, care homes or other settings.
 Find out more, here: http://www.conbrio.co/what-we-do/communities-of-practice

-As well as this Ruth has delivered a tour of interactive concerts (with the string quartet Rosakvartetten) in elderly and dementia care settings for Västmanlandsmusiken.
+Alongside musicians at Scenkonst Sörmlands, Ruth helped program and performed a “Afternoon tea” concert tour in elderly and dementia care settings all over Sörmlands in the spring of 2019: https://scenkonstsormland.se/musik/musik-i-vard-och-aldreomsorg-2019/afternoon-tea.
+Ruth has also delivered a tour of interactive concerts (with the string quartet Rosakvartetten) in elderly and dementia care settings for Västmanlandsmusiken.
 (August 2016)

-LOVE NOTES with that other quartet.
-A program about the art of communicating one's love now included in Stockholm läns landsting catalogue for concerts in health and care settings.
-We will play the program for audiences in these settings throughout 2019!
+LOVE NOTES is a program about the art of communicating one's love by that other quartet is now included in Stockholm läns landsting catalogue for concerts in health and care settings.
+They have played and will continue to play the program for audiences in these settings throughout 2019/2020!
 See here for more info: http://kulturutbud.sll.se/love-notes